milonmaze/privacy-terms-observatory/policies.google.com/technologies/location-data.md

 How is location information used for ads?
 To help show you more relevant ads

 The ads you see can be based on your location information.
 In general, ads on Google use the same types of location information as the products where they appear.
-For example, depending on your settings, ads on Search might be based on location from your device, your IP address, previous activity, or your home and work addresses from your Google Account.
+For example, depending on your settings, ads on Search and other Google surfaces might be based on location from your device, your IP address, previous activity, or your home and work addresses from your Google Account.
+In addition, metadata (e.g., browser timezone, domain, page content, browser type, page language) may be used to estimate your country or a general area you are interested in.
+We may rely on this metadata in addition to location signals that we get from your IP address, VPN, proxy service, or other network information.

 Using location information helps make the ads that you see more relevant to the area you’re in, or to areas that are relevant to you.
 For example, if your device’s location setting is turned on and you search on Google for restaurants near you, your current device location may be used to show you ads for restaurants near you.
 Your location may also be used to show you distances to nearby businesses as part of ads on Google.